JayaDeHart/hoop-vision/README.md

 ### Auth

-I used next-auth.
-It takes care of pretty much everything out of the box.
+I used next-auth. next-auth is pretty opinionated with regards to Oauth over credentialled logins, so that is the path that I took.
+Once you've configured your Oauth providers, next-auth handles things like accounts, sessions and tokens out of the box.
+It integrates really well with tRPC in creating protected API routes.

 ### Styling + Components